 Katherine Morrissey firstname.lastname@example.org

 Katherine Morrissey’s research on the North American West focuses on the region’s environmental, social, cultural, and intellectual history.
-She is currently writing a book on environmental mining conflicts in the early twentieth century, examining the legal, scientific, and political struggles over mining debris and smelter smoke pollution.
+She has published on environmental mining conflicts in the early twentieth century, examining the legal, scientific, and political struggles over mining debris and smelter smoke pollution.

 Douglas Weiner email@example.com